SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Address: 198 5th Street

 You will also find a variety of great locations to watch sports throughout San Francisco.
-Many of these attract a large number of locals, and they are awesome places to hang out and watch games.
+Many of these attract a large number of locals, making them awesome places to hang out and watch games.

 The list changes regularly as barrels are exchanged, but the favorite on the current menu is the superb Mango Hard Seltzer produced from tiny Fick's Beverage Co. in San Francisco.
-They also have loads of ales, pilsners, and other beers that you will love.
+They also have a wide selection of ales, pilsners, and other beers that you will love.

-With so many choices of here, including barleywines, and tvs that show loads of games, this is the sort of bar you will visit and wish you lived locally – or you may be lucky enough to do so!
+With so many choices here, including barleywines, and TVs that show loads of games, this is the sort of bar you will visit and wish you lived locally – or you may be lucky enough to do so!

 Address: 642 Clement Street